 - Anaesthetic risk.
 This is very small unless you have specific medical conditions, such as a problem with your heart, or breathing.
-Smoking and being overweight also increase any risks.
-A colposuspension can be performed with you asleep (a general anaesthetic) or awake (a spinal anaesthetic) whereby you are awake but numb from the waist down.
-This will be discussed with you. - What can I do?
+Smoking and being overweight also increase any risks. - What can I do?
 Make the anaesthetist aware of medical conditions such as problems with your heart or breathing.
 Bring a list of your medications.
 Try to stop smoking before your operation.
 Lose weight if you are overweight and increase your activity. - Bleeding.
 There is a risk of bleeding with any operation.
-It is rare that we have to give patients a blood transfusion after their operation.
-Excessive bleeding is uncommon during a colposuspension. - What can I do?
-Please let your doctor know if you are taking a blood-thinning tablet such as warfarin, aspirin, Clopidogrel or Rivaroxaban as you may be asked to stop them before your operation. - Infection.
-There is a small risk of infection with any operation (approx. 5 to 13 cases in 100 operations).
-If it occurs, an infection can be a wound infection, an infection inside the pelvis or a urinary infection, and is usually treated with antibiotics.
+It is rare that we have to transfuse patients after their operation. - What can I do?
+Please let your doctor know if you are taking a blood-thinning tablet such as warfarin, aspirin, clopidogrel or rivaroxaban as you may be asked to stop them before your operation. - Infection.
+There is a small risk of infection with any operation (about 5 to 13 cases in 100 operations).
+If it occurs, an infection can be a wound infection, vaginal infection or a urinary infection, and is usually treated with antibiotics.
 The risk of infection is reduced by routinely giving you a dose of antibiotic during your operation.
-Chest infection may also occur with a general anaesthetic. - What can I do?
+Chest infection may also occur as a result of a general anaesthetic. - What can I do?
 Treat any infections you are aware of before surgery.
 After surgery, regular deep breathing exercises can help prevent chest infections; the nurses will guide you how to do this. - Deep Vein Thrombosis (DVT).
 This is a clot in the deep veins of the leg.
-Occasionally this clot can travel to the lungs (pulmonary embolism) which can be very serious and in rare circumstances it can be fatal (fewer than 1 in 100 of those who get a clot).
+Occasionally this clot can travel to the lungs (pulmonary embolism) which can be very serious and in rare circumstances it can be fatal (less than 1 in 100 of those who get a clot).
 The risk increases with obesity, severe varicose veins, infection, immobility and other medical problems.
-The risk is significantly reduced by using special stockings and injections to thin the blood.

-- What can I do?
+The risk is significantly reduced by using special stockings and injections to thin the blood. - What can I do?
+Stop taking any hormones such as hormone replacement therapy (HRT) and some types of birth-control pills 4 weeks before surgery.
+These can usually be restarted 4 weeks following surgery when the risk of blood clots has reduced.
 Do not arrange surgery the day after a long car journey or flight.
 As soon as you are awake start moving your legs around.
-Keep mobile once you are at home and continue to wear your compression stockings during times when you are less mobile. - Wound complications.
-The wound on the abdomen can become infected or occasionally stitches can become loose allowing the wound to open up or alternatively tighten up causing discomfort.
-There are no wounds within the vagina in a colposuspension. - What can I do?
+Keep mobile once you are at home and continue to wear your compression stockings during times when you are less mobile.

+- Wound complications.
+Wounds can become infected or occasionally stitches can become loose allowing the wound to open up or alternatively tighten up causing discomfort. - What can I do?
 Keep the surrounding area clean and dry carefully after washing using a clean towel or a hairdryer on a cool setting.
+Do not douche the vagina or use tampons

-Specific risks of colposuspension
+Specific risks of an autologous fascial sling